 Herb cultivation can earn you $30,000 a year part-time.
 Herbs are in high demand for their culinary, medicinal, and aromatic properties.
 Offering high-quality, organic products can attract loyal customers.

 Herbs are cheap to grow.
 They need little space and resources, making them ideal for small gardens or farms.
-With care, herbs can produce a lot, providing steady income.
+With care, herbs can produce a lot, providing a steady income.

 The interest in organic and local produce boosts herb cultivation.
 Consumers want products that are sustainably produced.
 This is a big opportunity for herb growers.